PoeticTTS/PoeticTTS.github.io/index.md

 https://github.com/DigitalPhonetics/IMS-Toucan

-## What can you hear here?
+## What's this?

-We showcase a few samples of poetry with different pronunciations.
+We showcase a few samples of German poetry with different pronunciations.
 They differ in their realization of enjambments.
 The realizations of the enjembments can be edited in a fine-grained way using our human-in-the-loop text-to-speech.
+Being able to edit specific realizations of phenomena without affecting anything else is an invaluable tool for literary studies.

 [(link to Wikipedia explaining what enjambments are)](https://en.wikipedia.org/wiki/Enjambment)